starwolves/space/README.md

 To compile and run the game server:
-* Select latest branch from this repository and download that code.
+* Select latest branch (not master) from this repository and download that code.
 * In your terminal navigate to the project folder you have just obtained and run:

 ```